rome/tools/editors/vscode/README.md

 Disables formatting, linting, and syntax errors for projects without a `rome.json` file.
 Requires Rome 12 or newer.
 Enabled by default.

-## Known limitations

-### Configuration per sub-directory

-Rome doesn’t yet support loading the `rome.json` file from a directory other than the workspace root ([issue 3576](https://github.com/rome/tools/issues/3576), [issue 3289](https://github.com/rome/tools/issues/3289)).
-That means it is currently impossible to enable Rome only for a specific sub-folder or to use different configurations for different folders.

-### Configuration resolution for multi-root workspaces

-Rome isn't yet able to pick up the `rome.json` configuration in [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) if the configuration isn't in the first root folder ([issue 3538](https://github.com/rome/tools/issues/3538)).
-You can work around this limitation by making the folder with the configuration the first root folder of the workspace (drag it to the top).

-### Disable Rome for workspaces without a `rome.json` configuration

-You can set Rome's [`rome.requireConfiguration`](#romerequireconfiguration) setting to `true` to disable Rome's formatter, linter, and syntax errors for projects without a `rome.json` file.